JianpingZeng/xcc-project/README.md

 selection which does instruction folding for most instruction patterns.
 For the sake of simplicity, XCC currently uses a simple up-bottom local register allocation which keeps the lifetime of live interval within basic block.
-It means the local register allocation always spills the value of live interval to the stack and reload it from stack in the beginning of next basic block.
+It means the local register allocation always spills the value of live interval to the stack in the basic block end and reload it from stack in the beginning of the basic block where the virtual register is used.

-Currently, XCC compiler can successfully compile all applications of SPEC CPU2006 even though some generates binaries crash but it is a good sign.
+Currently, XCC compiler can successfully compile all applications of SPEC CPU2006 for ARM target even though some generated binaries crash but it is a good sign.
+Furthermore, it has an experimental backend for X86 and Mips.

 ## Future plan
 1. Fix existing bugs which is our first priority without exception.